alexconerly/School_District_Analysis/README.md

     ![](Resources/district_summary_df_new_with%20NaNs.png)

 - The affect on the school summary is demonstrated by the following dataframes.
 The first DataFrame highlights a section of the the original school summary dataframe and the bottom DataFrame highlights a section of the updated school summary DataFrame which corresponds to the existence of NaN values.
-As you can see by comparing the DataFrames, the average math and reading scores stayed relatively unchanged, the % passing math decreased by 26.4%, the % passing reading decreased by 27.6%.
+As you can see by comparing the DataFrames, the average math and reading scores stayed relatively unchanged, the percent passing math decreased by 26.4%, the % passing reading decreased by 27.6%.
 The % overall passing decreased by 26.0%.
 -
 ----------------------------